 Experts: Long road ahead for Trump offshore drilling order

-President Donald Trump's executive order seeking to find new ocean expanses in the Atlantic and the Arctic for offshore drilling is unlikely to reach its goals anytime soon, but instead will kick off a yearslong review and a legal battle.
+Working to dismantle his predecessor's environmental legacy, President Donald Trump signed an executive order Friday that could boost drilling in the Arctic and Atlantic oceans.
+President Donald Trump 's executive order seeking to find new ocean expanses in the Atlantic and the Arctic for offshore drilling isn't likely to reach its goals anytime soon, but instead will kick off a yearslong review and legal battle.

 Add your comments below